vbartle/VMLS-Companions/README.md

 ### To-do:
 1. Create informative content for the Python notebooks, the way the Julia notebooks have.
 2. Create notebooks for the Prologue and Appendix.
+3. Instructions about how to setup a Julia kernel for Jupyter Notebooks.
+For now please refer to [this](https://datatofish.com/add-julia-to-jupyter/) reference.